odoo/odoo/addons/website/doc/website.snippet.rst

  - ``onClone``:
    called when the snippet is duplicate
  - ``onRemove``:
-   called when the snippet is removed (dom is removing after this tigger)
+   called when the snippet is removed (dom is removing after this trigger)
  - ``onBuilt:
    called just after that a thumbnail is drag and dropped into a drop zone.
    The content is already inserted in the page.